tzhang-nmdp/CYTO-SV-ML/dataset_and_model/README.md

-# Instructions for training, validation and prediction of CYTO-SV-ML SV classification using MDS cohort data
+# Instructions for CYTO-SV-ML model training, validation and prediction of SV classification using MDS cohort data

 ### 1. Prepare CYTO-SV-ML environment and data
 ```